OpenPodcar/OpenPodcar/README.md

 - Type:  roscd podcar

-- Unplug the laptop’s USB connection and plug it in again.
-(HACK) (not really needed ?!)

-- Run the test script podcar/tools/pololuCSerialTest/a.out  (HACK) (not really needed ?!)

-- Type: roslaunch podcar podcar.launch

 - Use the joystick to control steering and speed for manual drive.

 - For automation, the steps should be exactly the same as above but with the automation launch file.

-## VI. <a name="general-testing"></a> General Testing

-### A. Speed control

-Implementing and testing this safety system should be undertaken with the drive wheels of the vehicle raised off of the ground, allowing for checks to be made of the DMH without the risk of the vehicle speeding off out of control.

-- Material: jacks
-- Place the jacks on both of the vehicle to raise its wheels off of the ground
-- open a terminal and `cd catkin_ws/src/podcar/tools`
-- while pressing on the DMH:
-	- type `python zeroSpeed.py` to zero the speed
-	- type `python fastSpeed.py` to move the vehicle forward (speed commands can be modified)
-	- type `python slowSpeed.py` to move the vehicle backward (speed commands can be modified)

-### B. Steering Control

-The steering can be tested with Linux command.
-- Connect the Pololu USB to the laptop
-- Open a terminal and make sure "**catkin_ws/src/podcar/tools/JrkCmd**" is allowed as an executable
-- type `./OpenPodcar/catkin_ws/src/podcar/tools/JrkCmd Val` where "Val" is the desired command e.g. 1900 (straight), 2100 (turning slightly on the right), 1700 (turning slightly on the left) etc.
-"Val" should be a value between 1500 (fully turned left) and 2500 (fully turned right).

-### C. Remote Control
+### A. Remote Control

 Once the speed and steering control are tested and work well, the vehicle can be remotely-controlled using a joystick:
 - Check that the lidar Ethernet, Joystcik USB, Pololu USB and Arduino USb cables are all connected to the laptop
-- Change the path of Velodyne point_cloud in *velodyne.launch** to the path corresponding to that of your laptop
+- Change this line ` <include file="/home/fanta/phd_work/OpenPodcar/podcar/catkin_ws/src/velodyne/velodyne_pointcloud/launch/VLP16_points.launch"/>` to the path of Velodyne point_cloud in `/launch/podcar.launch` to the path corresponding to that of your laptop
 - Open a terminal and type:
 ```
 cd OpenPodcar/catkin_ws/src/podcar